tonco-miyazawa/onig_syn_md/SYNTAX_6_9_10.md

 _Set in: Python_

+(New feature as of Oniguruma 6.9.7)

 ### 13. ONIG_SYN_WHOLE_OPTIONS (enable options `(?CLI)`)

 _Set in: Oniguruma_

+(New feature as of Oniguruma 6.9.8)

 ### 14. ONIG_SYN_BRE_ANCHOR_AT_EDGE_OF_SUBEXP (enable `\(^abc$\)`)

 _Set in: Grep, PosixBasic_

+(New feature as of Oniguruma 6.9.9)

 ### 20. ONIG_SYN_NOT_NEWLINE_IN_NEGATIVE_CC (add `\n` to `[^...]`)